KamelYehya98/CVMaker/README.md

-# Resume-Maker
+# Resume-Designer

-Resume Maker is web application made with ASP.NET Core ,designed to create and customize your own CV.
+Resume Designer is web application made with ASP.NET Core ,designed to create and customize your own CV.
 You can change the theme, font, font-size, adjust the your profile picture as you please, you can save your CV info if you create an account, and change them accordingly later on.